madhumitaamaharaj/Amazon-Clone/README.md

 ## Amazon Clone Project
 This is a simple Amazon Clone project created using HTML and CSS.
 It serves as a demonstration of web development skills and does not include any backend functionality or payment processing.
 The project focuses on replicating the Amazon website's user interface.

-## Project Overview
-TagView Assignment Project is for managing and visualizing a hierarchical tag structure.

 ## Features
 1) Landing page that resembles the Amazon homepage.
 2) Navigation menu with links to different sections.